firstbatchxyz/dria-blog/docs/how-to/batches.md

 ---
 categories:
 - Workflows
-description: Learn how to use Batches with ParallelSingletonExecutor to run instructions concurrently in Python using the Dria client.
+description: Learn how to execute multiple instructions concurrently using Batches (ParallelSingletonExecutor) in Python with Dria.
 tags:
+- Python
+- Parallel Processing
+- Dria
 - Batches
-- Parallel Execution
-- Dria Client
-- Concurrency
-- Python
+- Async
 ---

 # Batches